Osteoarthritis of the Knee: A Multimodal Rehabilitation and Treatment Approach

 E Tukmaci, R Jubb, E Dempsey, P Jones.
 2004 The effect of acupuncture on the symptoms of knee osteoarthritis.
 Acupuncture in Medicine.
 BMJ.
 22 (1): 14-22.

-Knee Osteoarthritis treatments available with Raymond Smith, Chiropractor, 114 Alexander Street, Crows Nest, NSW 2065
+Knee Osteoarthritis treatments are available with Raymond Smith, Chiropractor, 114 Alexander Street, Crows Nest, NSW 2065